flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/index.md

     <a href="./failures/">    <div class="imagemap" style="position: absolute; left: 1.3%; top: 57.5%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Failures</span></div></a>
     <a href="./settings/">    <div class="imagemap" style="position: absolute; left: 1.3%; top: 88.0%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Settings</span></div></a>
 </div>
+Click on the menu icons in this image to see other flyPad pages.

 ## Description

 !!! warning "Please Note"
-    This guide covers the flyPad feature available in the latest FlyByWire [Development Version](../../fbw-versions.md#version-overview).
+    This guide covers the flyPad version and features available in the latest FlyByWire [Development Version](../../fbw-versions.md#version-overview).

     If you use the FlyByWire Stable version you might not have these features available.